Title and statement of responsibility area

 Scope and content

-Fonds documents David Lai’s work in Victoria, including the restoration of Chinatown and the twinning of Victoria with Suzhou, as well as other heritage projects in the community.
+The fonds consists of documents relating to David Lai’s work in Victoria, including the restoration of Chinatown and the twinning of Victoria with Suzhou, as well as other heritage projects in the community.
 Also included are documents related to awards and appointments Lai received throughout his career.

 Immediate source of acquisition